A Number Sense as an Emergent Property of the Manipulating Brain: Additional Experiments

-\linespread{1} { \textbf{Embeddings with topology for Model 1 and Model 2.} A close-up look at the embedding space within the training limit.
-The left side are plots from Model 1 and the right side from Model 2. \textbf{(A), (B)} Unsupervised clustering is performed on the embedding space.
+\linespread{1} { \textbf{Embeddings with topology for Model A and Model B.} A close-up look at the embedding space within the training limit.
+The left side are plots from Model A and the right side from Model B. \textbf{(A), (B)} Unsupervised clustering is performed on the embedding space.
 Each embedding is colored by it's cluster.
-Each cluster A0 - D0 correspond to images with numerosites 0 - 3.
+Each cluster A0 - D0 correspond to images with numerosities 0 - 3.
 The clusters are well-separated.
-The ``zero" clusters, for both Model 1 and Model 2, are immediately recognizable as they have no variance (orange dot).
-As numerosity increases, Model 1 clusters remain well-separated, whereas Model 2 clusters begin to come closer to each other.
+The ``zero" clusters, for both Model A and Model B, are immediately recognizable as they have no variance (orange dot).
+As numerosity increases, Model A clusters remain well-separated, whereas Model B clusters begin to come closer to each other.
 We also overlay a topology from the training actions (P), (T), (S).
 Blue arrows joining a pair of points represent take actions, red arrows represent put actions.
 Arrows representing shake actions are under the point clouds and are mostly not visible. \textbf{(C), (D)} Distances between pairs of points in the embedding space are histogrammed by action.
 The histograms show the clearly different distribution for shake actions in comparison to take and put actions.
-Furthermore, the overlap between shake and non-shake actions is smaller for Model 1 than Model 2, explaining the higher performance in action classification for Model 1.} \end{suppfigure} \begin{suppfigure}
+Furthermore, the overlap between shake and non-shake actions is smaller for Model A than Model B, explaining the higher performance in action classification for Model A.} \end{suppfigure}

 Next, we explored the structure of the embedding space in the region where images containing 0-3 objects (the training range) are represented.
 As discussed in the main text we find that the embedding is organized into clusters (Fig.~\ref{fig:embedding_topology_histogram} (A,B)).
 Each cluster contains embeddings of images with the same number of objects.
 For each pair of images that were generated by a {\em put} action we drew a red arrow connecting the corresponding embeddings.
 We used blue arrows for {\em take} pairs.
 It is clear from the figure that by following the red arrows one may visit numbers in increasing order: 0-1-2-3 and vice-versa for blue arrows, i.e. the embedding that is produced by our model supports counting up and down.